Westchester Putnam AIS now accepts online donations!

 Currently, we still need a permanent Chairperson, a Secretary, a Web Site Coordinator, and the AWSC Liaison.
 That may sound like a lot, but we do have a Phone coordinator, and Email Coordinator a Treasurer, a Post Office Coordinator, a Meeting List Coordinator, and a Newsletter Coordinator.
 We are continuing to recruit for membership on the web team; this is your chance to make sure it is designed for your needs.
 We also still need phone volunteers to do service for the call center.
 Send us an email or leave a phone message if you want to know more.

-Our next AIS meeting is Monday, September 16, 2019 at 7:15PM at the Emanuel Lutheran Church, 197 Manville Road, Pleasantville, NY, and all are welcome.
+Our next AIS meeting is coming up soon.
+Please check the “Service Tab” at the top of the page for meeting dates and times.
+All are welcome.
 Officers, AGRs (alternate group reps) and ADRs (alternate district reps) get an official vote, but everyone can comment – and remember that we try to reach all decisions by consensus, as it says in our warranties, “that all decisions be reached by discussion, vote, and whenever possible, by unanimity.”